eai02014/Quantitative-Neuroscience-EI/093022ParametricCorrCoeff.md

 At n = 14, Power = 0.999991, i.e., beta = 0.000009
 ```

-Suggesting that at n>8, power will be greater than 0.8, and comparison between two correlation coefficients of 0.5 relative to null be significant.
+Suggesting that at n>8, power will be greater than 0.8, and comparison between two correlation coefficients of 0.5 relative to null will be sufficiently powered.